10+ Midwest Museums for Families

 1551 Valley West Drive, West Des Moines, Iowa

 The Des Moines Children’s Museum was created a few years ago by two moms as a traveling exhibit.
-They now are located at the bottom of Valley West Mall in the Des Moines, Iowa area.
+They are now located at the bottom of Valley West Mall in the Des Moines, Iowa area.
 This children’s museum may not be your usual children’s museum you may visit, but it provides tons of hands-on fun for your little ones.

 The Durham Museum